pyston/pyston/README.md

 Pyston is a fork of CPython 3.8.8 with additional optimizations for performance.
 It is targeted at large real-world applications such as web serving, delivering up to a 30% speedup with no development work required.

+## Techniques

+We plan on explaining our techniques in more detail in future blog posts, but the main ones we use are:

+- A very-low-overhead JIT using DynASM
+- Quickening
+- Aggressive attribute caching
+- General CPython optimizations
+- Build process improvements

 ## Dependencies

 First do